 Two teams made deals for him, but only one could end up with “The Next One”.

-It’s been 26 years and about a week since the Quebec Nordiques traded Eric Lindros — a once-in-a-generation player with outstanding offensive prowess, a bone-crunching physical presence, strong skating skills, and stupendously soft hands — to the Philadelphia Flyers.
+It’s been over 26 years since the Quebec Nordiques traded Eric Lindros — a once-in-a-generation player with outstanding offensive prowess, a bone-crunching physical presence, strong skating skills, and stupendously soft hands — to the Philadelphia Flyers.
 The whole-package, Lindros possessed a unique skillset and had been compared to Wayne Gretzky and Mario Lemieux.

 The trade was brokered out of necessity.
 Lindros warned the Nordiques he would not play for them if they drafted him first-overall in the 1991 NHL Entry Draft.
 When they didn’t heed his warning, he refused to sign, going back to his OHL club in Oshawa.